Coordinate-based Speed of Sound Recovery for Aberration-Corrected Photoacoustic Computed Tomography: Method

 where $\mbf{v}$ is the unknown 2D SOS.
 From~\cite{cui2021adaptive}, the angle-varying displacement between the actual, distorted wavefront at location $\mbf{r}'$ for SOS $\mbf{v}$ and the uniform wavefront assumed by DAS is the wavefront error $w(\theta;\mbf{r}',\mbf{v})$:

 where $\theta$ is the angle of the vector $\mbf{r}-\mbf{r}'$.
-See Fig.~\ref{fig:SOS}b for example wavefront errors corresponding to the SOS maps $\mbf{v}$ shown in panel a for the location $\mbf{r}'$ indicated by white crosses.
+See Fig.~\ref{fig:SOS}b for example wavefront errors corresponding to the SOS maps $\mbf{v}$ shown in Fig.~\ref{fig:SOS}a for the location $\mbf{r}'$ indicated by a white ``x".
 It has been shown in~\cite{cui2021adaptive} that the resulting aberrations, despite varying across the sample, can be modeled within isoplanatic image patches $y_i$ as convolutions with PSFs $h_i$ and unaberrated patches $x_i$:

 Specifically, these PSFs $h_i$ can be computed in the Fourier domain (indicated with capital letters) from the wavefront-based transfer function $H=\mathscr{F}(h)$ as

 where $\mbf{k}$ is the frequency coordinate and $\mbf{r}'_i$ is the center location of the i$^\text{th}$ image patch.
 See Fig.~\ref{fig:deconv}a for an illustration of PSFs at varying locations $\mbf{r}'$ and delays $d$ in our numerical phantom.
 At each location, the delay that generates the most compact PSF is indicated in red.